ggmichael/craterstats/docs/manual.md

 - Filepath will be persistent across conda sessions
 - Check new systems are recognised with `craterstats -lcs`

+-m, --merge             merge two or more crater count files into single file

 -cs, --chronology_system
                     chronology system, abbreviated (Enter `craterstats -lcs` for full list)